Saigo no Yūransen

 Saigo no Yūransen (最後の遊覧船) is a Japanese manga series written and illustrated by Shinichi Sugimura.
 It was serialized in Shogakukan's seinen manga magazine Big Comic Superior from January to August 2020, with its chapters collected in two tankōbon volumes.

 Publication

 Saigo no Yūransen, written and illustrated by Shinichi Sugimura, was serialized in Shogakukan's seinen manga magazine Big Comic Superior from January 10 to August 28, 2020.
 Shogakukan collected its chapters in two tankōbon volumes, released on July 30 and November 30, 2020.

 The series was licensed in France by Le Lézard noir.

-Volume list
+Volumes

 Reception

 The series has been recommended by manga artists Naoki Urasawa and Taro Nogizaka.
 Saigo no Yūransen ranked eighth on "The Best Manga 2021 Kono Manga wo Yome!" ranking by Freestyle magazine.